-In the West Virginia study data was collected data from 869 college students who completed an anonymous online questionnaire.
-It asked them about the type of dog that they owned, their history of criminal behaviors and attitudes towards animal abuse.
-In addition it took some measures of their personality including any some measures that are often associated with psychopathic tendencies.
-It's only a correlational study but the results are thought provoking.
+In the West Virginia study, data was collected from 869 college students who completed an anonymous online questionnaire.
+It asked them about the type of dog that they owned, their history of criminal behaviors, and attitudes towards animal abuse.
+In addition, it took some measures of their personality, including any some measures that are often associated with psychopathic tendencies.
+It's only a correlational study but the results are thought-provoking.

-The interesting addition to our knowledge that that this study provides has to do with the personality characteristics of the high risk dog owners.
-In general high risk dog breed owners were significantly more likely to engage in sensation seeking and risky behaviors.
-As a group they were also more careless, selfish and had stronger manipulative tendencies.
-They also seemed to engage in more self-defeating behaviors than the low risk dog owners.
+The interesting addition to our knowledge that this study provides has to do with the personality characteristics of the high-risk dog owners.
+In general, high-risk dog breed owners were significantly more likely to engage in sensation seeking and risky behaviors.
+As a group, they were also more careless, selfish, and had stronger manipulative tendencies.
+They also seemed to engage in more self-defeating behaviors than low-risk dog owners.

 One final distressing finding suggests that the high risk for aggression dog breed owners did not appear to be as well bonded to their dogs as the other groups of dog owners.
 This conclusion comes from the fact that their attitudes were much more accepting of the maltreatment or abuse of animals than was found for owners of low risk for aggression dog breeds.

-Obviously this is a just a correlational study, so one cannot conclude that all owners of high risk for aggression dogs show these negative personality characteristics.
-Take for example Helen Keller, the deaf blind advocate for the handicapped, who also owned an Akita.
-Walt Disney, Sigmund Freud and actress Uma Thurman all owned Chow Chows, while comedian Mel Brooks owned a Staffordshire Bull Terrier.
+Obviously this is just a correlational study, so one cannot conclude that all owners of high risk for aggression dogs show these negative personality characteristics.
+Take for example Helen Keller, the deaf-blind advocate for the handicapped, who also owned an Akita.
+Walt Disney, Sigmund Freud, and actress Uma Thurman all owned Chow Chows, while comedian Mel Brooks owned a Staffordshire Bull Terrier.
 None of these individuals appears to demonstrate criminal tendencies nor psychopathological personality characteristics.
-Still it is interesting that a higher percentage of people with certain negative behavioral and personality characteristics do seem to be attracted to owning dog breeds that are of higher risk for aggression.
+Still, it is interesting that a higher percentage of people with certain negative behavioral and personality characteristics do seem to be attracted to owning dog breeds that are of higher risk for aggression.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission.